Arnascode/React_OurSkills_webpage/README.md

 # Short Description

-This is an application that allows you to add your own skills to check them and to achieve more and more goals.
+This is an application that allows you to add your own skills to check them.
 To have all access you have to be a registered user 🔐.

 The project has been made using React Js for FE with working backend 💡